kikiolaoluwa09/kikiolaoluwa09/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...Email:adeniran.kikiolaoluwa0409@gmail.com
 - 😄 Pronouns: ...him/her
 - ⚡ Fun fact: ...
-I love games and anime
+I love games, anime and learning new skills

 <!---
 kikiolaoluwa09/kikiolaoluwa09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.